 Last week (June 15th) I sat on the front row for a very different sort of performance by Tone Cluster, Ottawa's "choir for gays, lesbians, bisexuals, transgender people and their allies," as it says on their website.
 They are also known as Quite A Queer Choir.
 Our friend Gianluca is its VP and Concert Co-ordinator.
 This concert was dedicated to the victims at the gay nightclub in Orlando where three days previously a man had gone berserk and killed 49 people, injuring 53 others.
 In any case the audience knew that this was to be a concert with a message, entitled Issues of Note.
 Every item was performed with a particular social issue in mind and every item was sung with passion, our grief at the recent news giving the concert an extra dimension.

-Even before the choir started singing they were interesting to look at, dressed in black with bright red accents, scarlet shirts or neck wear, scarlet hair decorations, or –– in the case of the baritone with his (her?) pony tail, short skirt and high heels –– a scarlet cummerbund.
+Even before the choir started singing they were interesting to look at, dressed in black with bright red accents, scarlet shirts or neck wear, scarlet hair decorations, or, in the case of one of the baritones, with a pony tail, short skirt, high heels and a scarlet cummerbund.

 about a shooting by a schoolgirl, and the catchy I Dreamed of Rain which I have heard them sing before.